Discrimination Grievance Procedures

 - The University may delay the conferral of the degree pending the outcome of an investigation or withhold the conferral of the degree due to a finding of prohibited conduct.
 In extraordinary circumstances, the University may revoke the conferral of a degree.

-In determining the appropriate sanctions for students, the Community Standards Office will be guided by a number of considerations, including:
+- In determining the appropriate sanctions for students, the Hearing Panel will be guided by a number of considerations, including:

 - The nature of the conduct at issue and the Prohibited Conduct for which Respondent was charged;

-- The impact of the conduct on the complainant;
+- The impact of the Prohibited Conduct on the Complainant;

-- The impact of the conduct on the community or the University;
+- The impact of the Prohibited Conduct on the community or the University;

-- Whether the respondent has accepted responsibility for the conduct, which may be considered as a factor that may lessen, not increase, the severity of the sanctions;
+- Whether the Respondent has accepted responsibility for the Prohibited Conduct, which may be considered as a factor that may lessen, not increase, the severity of the sanctions;

 - Maintenance of a safe and respectful environment conducive to learning;